cdenicola/shagworm-goldbug-2025/public/TPS.md

 ## Puzzle Info

-This year, Treasure Pursuit was the pirate themed “grand event”, which involves a series of challenges one after the other, usually with a “meta” challenge at the end using the previous answers to find the puzzle’s solution.
+This year, Treasure Pursuit was the pirate themed "grand event", which involves a series of challenges one after the other, usually with a "meta" challenge at the end using the previous answers to find the puzzle’s solution.
 It’s like a mini-gold bug.
 Each mini-puzzle solution appends to the URL, revealing the next puzzle.

 ## Solution